chingu-voyages/voyage-project-tier3-menu-scheduler/README.md

   - [ ] Prohibit duplicate dish assignments for the same week
   - [ ] Provide clear error messages when duplicates are detected.

-- Data Persistence

-  - [ ] Implement local storage to save allergies data in the browser

 - User Interface and Experience (UI/UX)

   - [ ] Present the finalized weekly menu in an intuitive and readable format, such as (table view, calendar-like grid) suprise us :).